standrewsdigital/digital-pattern-library/CONTRIBUTING.md

 * Code reviews are a part of the pull request.
 Ideally, a person other than yourself should review (at a minimum conduct a sanity check) on all features before they are merged into `master`.
-* When reviewed, a do a non-fast-forward merge of the feature branch into `master` and resolve any conflicts.
+* When approved by your reviewer, you should non-fast-forward merge your feature branch into `master` and resolve any conflicts.
 This preserves the history of how each feature was made.

 ## Versioning

-The Digital pattern library follows [semantic versioning](http://semver.org/).
+The Digital pattern library follows semantic versioning.
 This means that every version number has three parts:

     MAJOR.MINOR.PATCH

-If you're not familiar with semantic versioning, you should read the overview.
-The main points are that:

-* `PATCH`-level increments fix bugs
-* `MINOR`-level increments indicate that new features have been added.
-* `MAJOR`-level increments indicate that the API may have changed.
-If `MAJOR` is less than 1 (i.e. `0.5.4`) this indicates that the API is not yet become stable.
+When determining the appropriate number for a new version, increment the:

+* MAJOR version when you make incompatible API changes,
+* MINOR version when you add functionality in a backwards-compatible manner, and
+* PATCH version when you make backwards-compatible bug fixes.

+See [Semantic Versioning](http://semver.org/) for more information.

+### Git tags for versions

 We follow the convention that for version `0.5.4` the git tag would be: